 THIN GUIDE

-Securing Critical Infrastructure Australian Edition
+Securing Critical Infrastructure

+Australian Edition

-A plain language guide presented by Cyber security is part of everything we do
+Cyber security is part of everything we do

 Insights you can act on At CGI, cyber security is part of everything we do.
 For more than 40 years, we have helped clients manage complex security challenges with a business focused approach - protecting what is most valuable to them.
 For more information please visit cgi.com/au/cyber-security Email sales.aus@cgi.com